The Link Between Stroke and Diabetes

 - Sudden inability to move part of the body (paralysis)

 - Sudden, unexplainable, and intense headache

-One FDA-approved treatment for ischemic stroke is a clot buster drug called tPA.
-This drug must be given within the first three hours after stroke symptoms begin for it to work.
-This drug dissolves the clot that has clogged an artery and can reestablish blood flow to brain tissue.
-This drug is not appropriate for all ischemic stroke patients, especially for those with a history of major surgery in the last two weeks or recent head trauma.
+One treatment for ischemic stroke is a clot-buster drug called tPA, which must be taken within the first 3 hours after stroke symptoms begin.
+It dissolves the clot that has clogged an artery and can restore blood flow to brain tissue.
+But this drug isn’t for all people who have an ischemic stroke, especially if you've had major surgery in the previous 2 weeks or recent head trauma.

 Also, several new and experimental drugs may stop and even reverse brain damage if taken immediately after a stroke.